MrYsLab/telemetrix-rpi-pico-w/README.md

 ## Download And Run The Examples

 1. [Download,](https://github.com/MrYsLab/telemetrix-rpi-pico-w/archive/master.zip)
-   save, and uncompress the teletmetrix-rpi-pico Github repository.
+   save, and uncompress the teletmetrix-rpi-pico-w Github repository.

 2. Open the _examples_ directory and run any of the examples.
 You may modify them to suit your needs.